-A Monofocal lens implant is the most basic type of Lens Implant used to correct vision after Cataract Surgery.
-Until recently, all lens implants were of a type called a monofocal ens implant.
-A Monofocal Lens Implant can provide very good vision after cataract surgery-but only at one set distance-usually for seeing things at a distance such as for driving or going to the movies.
-A monofocal lens implant does not correct intermediate or arms length vision for doing things like playing cards and seeing the golf ball on the tee, or even seeing computer screens clearly.
-Monofocal lens Iimplants also do not correct near vision for doing things up close such as seeing medicine bottles, reading or keeping your golf score, as these tasks require the correction of presbyopia.
+A Monofocal lens implant is the most basic type of lens implant used to correct vision after cataract surgery.
+A monofocal lens implant can provide great vision after cataract surgery, but only at one set distance and usually for seeing things far away, such as for driving or going to the movies.
+A monofocal lens implant does not correct intermediate or arms length vision for doing things like playing cards, seeing the golf ball on the tee, or seeing computer screens clearly.
+Monofocal lens implants also do not correct near vision for doing things up close such as seeing medicine bottles or reading your golf score, as these tasks require the correction of presbyopia.
 Thus in about 70% of cases, patients electing to have monofocal lens implants will be dependent on glasses either some or most of the time.
 Monofocal lenses are normally covered by Medicare.

-Near vision presbyopia correcting lens Implants provide excellent vision after cataract surgery at the full range of distances- far or distance vision, arms length or intermediate vision and up close near vision.
-Depending on your specific vision requirements, there are several types of presbyopia correcting multifocal lens implants that Dr. Spector may select.
+Near vision presbyopia correcting lens implants provide excellent vision after cataract surgery at the full range of distances- far or distance vision, arms length or intermediate vision, and up close near vision.
+Depending on your specific vision requirements, there are several types of presbyopia correcting multifocal lens implants that Dr. Spector may recommend.
 These include the Tecnis® Multifocal intraocular lens implant and the ReSTOR® lens implant.
-Each of these lens implants or intraocular lenses (IOL) work in a different way to help you achieve your vision correction goals of being able to see at a variety of distances without being dependent on eyeglasses, bifocals or reading glasses.
-Dr. Spector will be able to suggest which one will help you achieve your vision correction goals.
-Patients choosing multifocal lens implants typically experience a greater overall freedom from glasses allowing them to participate in most everyday activities without dependence on, or the hassle of glasses.
+Each of these lens implants work in a different way to help you achieve your vision correction goals.
+Patients choosing multifocal lens implants typically experience a greater overall freedom from glasses, allowing them to participate in most everyday activities without dependence on, or the hassle of, glasses.

-If you decide to have a near vision presbyopia correcting multifocal lens implant, our staff will make sure to review your questions and fully explain any additional fees related to the implant that you might be responsible for.
-Medicare and most insurance covers the cost of the cataract surgery, the surgical facility fee for cataract surgery, the surgical fee for cataract surgery-but not the cost of the presbyopia correcting multifocal lens and its implantation.
-In most cases, Medicare or the insurance provider asks us to bill you for the additional cost of the necessary testing, the multifocal lens itself and its implantation.
-Our staff will be pleased to review any costs as well arrange easy affordable monthly payments to fit your budget, should you decide that the multifocal lens is the best choice.
+If you decide to have a near vision presbyopia correcting multifocal lens implant, our staff will review your questions and fully explain any additional fees related to the implant.
+Medicare and most insurances cover the cost of the cataract surgery, the surgical facility fee and the surgical fee, but not the cost of the presbyopia correcting multifocal lens and implantation.
+In most cases, Medicare or the insurance provider asks us to bill you for the additional cost of the necessary testing, the multifocal lens itself, and its implantation.
+Our staff will be pleased to review any costs should you decide that the multifocal lens is the best choice.
+Financing is available.